Acidham/chromium-hist-bookmarks/README.md

-# Alfred Chromium History and Bookmark Search
+# Chromium History and Bookmark Search for Alfred

 ## Required